EmmeTrader/DeepRL-P2-Continuous-control/README.md

 The environment is based on [Unity ML-agents](https://github.com/Unity-Technologies/ml-agents).
 Unity ML-Agents is an open-source Unity plugin that enables games and simulations to serve as environments for training intelligent agents.

 **Note:** The Unity ML-Agent team frequently releases updated versions of their environment.
-We are using the v0.4 interface.
+In this repository, the v0.4 interface has been used.
 The project environment provided by Udacity is similar to, but not identical to the [Reacher](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher) environment on the Unity ML-Agents GitHub page.

 The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
 Each action is a vector with four numbers, corresponding to torque applicable to two joints.
 Every entry in the action vector should be a number between -1 and 1.